Board of Directors

 Alan Galbraith

 Alan Galbraith was raised in a motorsports family.
-Alan’s father, Arthur Galbraith, sought hot rodded thrills on the streets and dirt tracks of Southern California as many other returning WWII vets did in the late 1940’s and early 1950’s.
+Alan’s father, Arthur Galbraith, sought hot rodded thrills on the streets and dirt tracks of Southern California as many other returning WWII vets did in the late 1940s and early 1950s.
 Alan’s addition to the Galbraith Family didn’t slow things down one bit and some of his earliest memories are from the pits as Arthur raced flatbottom drag boats.
 Throughout Alan’s life the family kept a revolving stable of hot rods, classics, race cars/boats and restoration projects.
-The whole family started racing together in the early 2000’s when Art, Alan and his wife Melissa went to the Bonneville Salt Flats and set over a dozen World Land Speed Records on vintage and modern motorcycles.
-After retiring from a career in Film/Television and Music business, Alan purchased and expanded the Billetproof Hot Rod and Custom Shows and founded the Concours d’Lemons.
-The latter being a worldwide series of car shows that highlight the worst of the automotive world in a tongue in cheek manner.

 Don Tollefson

-Don grew up in Southern California in the 60s, so it was always about cars, surfing and music.
-Cruising Whittier Blvd. on a Friday night was either in a jacked up loud car or a slow VW Bus with surfboards on the top.
+Don grew up in Southern California in the '60s, so it was always about cars, surfing and music.
+Cruising Whittier Blvd. on a Friday night was either in a jacked-up loud car or a slow VW Bus with surfboards on the top.

-After college and 15 years of restaurants it was time for Minnesota where Don turned an egg farm into a state of the art hog farm, producing over 95,000 pigs a year.
+After college and 15 years of restaurants, it was time for Minnesota where Don turned an egg farm into a state-of-the-art hog farm, producing over 95,000 pigs a year.
 Northfield, Minnesota, cared about how big your John Deer tractor was, not your car.

 So back to California where 25 years ago Don opened up Batteries Plus Bulbs.